 - Nurse leaders must be committed to the short- and long-term success of their employees, departments, and organizations.

 The SMART Goal Nursing Model

-- Specific: State the goal clearly, such as “I want to qualify for a nurse manager position.”
+- Specific: State the goal clearly, such as by writing, “I want to qualify for a nurse manager position.”

 - Measurable: Set identifiable mileposts on the path to achieving the goal, such as gaining experience managing a team or project.

 - Attainable: Find an achievement that’s within reach, such as qualifying for a nursing position with budget responsibilities, rather than setting a goal of becoming a hospital CEO.

 - Relevant: Set a goal that resonates with one’s values and reasons for pursuing a career as a nurse leader.